ciminilorenzo/webgraph-ans-rs/README.md

 # webgraph-ans

-GENERAL -> ANS + FOLDING -> brief discussion about results In practical terms, a web graph is a mathematical abstraction in which there is a node for each web page and an arc from node 𝑥 to node 𝑦 if the page associated to the first node contains a hyperlink to the page associated to the second.
-It's easy to guess that the size of these enormous structures makes the traditional way of storing them not efficient.

-One of the greatest frameworks built with the goal of compressing web graphs is [WebGraph](https://github.com/vigna/webgraph-rs), a framework that, beyond offering various tools that can be used to operate un such structures, exploits the properties of web graphs (locality and similarity), as well as some other ideas tailored for the context, to compress them in an efficient format called BVGraph.

-This project aims to improve the records of the mentioned frameworks, which have been standing for almost two decades, by switching from instantaneous codes to [Asymmetrical Numeral Systems](https://en.wikipedia.org/wiki/Asymmetric_numeral_systems) (ANS) when compressing the graph in the BvGraph format.

-To know more about the format, see the paper.
+Very large graphs, such as Web snapshots, large social networks, or software dependency graphs, can be analyzed using two approaches: distributing the computation on multiple computational units or compressing the graph to fit in the memory of a single one.
+A popular instance of the latter approach is the [WebGraph framework](https://dl.acm.org/doi/10.1145/988672.988752), which has been recently rethink and reimplemented in [Rust](https://github.com/vigna/webgraph-rs) due to some Java limitations such as limited array size ($2^{31}$ elements).

+This complementary project aims at enhancing compression performances by replacing instantaneous codes used by WebGraph with a recently proposed entropy coder, [Asymmetrical Numeral Systems](https://en.wikipedia.org/wiki/Asymmetric_numeral_systems) (ANS from now on) which, together with other ideas such as [symbol folding](https://dl.acm.org/doi/10.1145/3397175), has shown to be extremely effective.

 ## Quick setup
 This crate supplies two different unit structs exposing methods to load a previously ANS-encoded BvGraph or recompress a BvGraph using the ANS-based approach.

-Since this crate is based on [webgraph](https://github.com/vigna/webgraph-rs), please refer to its docs to learn more about the files and structs cited next.
+Since this crate is based on [WebGraph](https://github.com/vigna/webgraph-rs), please refer to its docs to learn more about the files and structs cited next.

 ### Loading a BVGraphSeq with ANSBvGraphSeq
-To load a [`BvGraphSeq`], you only need the `BASENAME.ans`file.
+To load a [`BvGraphSeq`], you only need the `BASENAME.ans` file.
 Then, you can use `ANSBvGraphSeq`:

 ```ignore
  let graph = ANSBvGraphSeq::load("BASENAME")?;